 Sometimes people create stories out of thin air and anger.
 Maybe they’ve been hurt or disappointed, maybe life isn’t unfolding the way they wanted it to, maybe they can’t stand facing the consequences of who they are or who they’ve been or what they’ve done just yet.
-Self-loathing is brutal, it’s a prison.
-And so many people think they can find liberation through blame and rage, denial and numbing out, but that stuff keeps us stuck.
+Self-loathing is brutal, it’s a prison, and so many people think they can find liberation through blame and rage, denial and numbing out, but that stuff keeps us stuck.
 Horrendous things may have happened; unfair, heartbreaking loss, or neglect or abuse.
-The work is to heal, and to decide what we’re going to do with what we’ve been given.
-How we’re going to take charge of our own life and create something beautiful.
-What seeds we’re going to plant now, so something amazing and unexpected might grow, like the lotus flower emerging from the muck, gorgeous and unscathed and strong and also soft.
-Able to soak in the light, and reflect it back out.
-How we’re going to refuse to let our past ruin our present, or dictate our future.
+The work is to heal, and to decide what we’re going to do with what we’ve been given, how we’re going to take charge of our own life and create something beautiful — what seeds we’re going to plant now, so something amazing and unexpected might grow, like the lotus flower emerging from the muck, gorgeous and unscathed and strong and also soft, able to soak in the light, and reflect it back out.
+We have to figure out how we’re going to refuse to let our past ruin our present, or dictate our future.
 We all have our stuff, and it takes courage and determination and support and desire to face it head on.
-Mostly, you have to want to do that, and you probably won’t, until you try everything else, first.
+Mostly, you have to want to do that, and you probably won’t, until you try everything else first.